 LEARN TO DIVE – COUPLES OPEN WATER COURSE

 This course is very much YOUR COURSE, designed to accommodate YOUR NEEDS and YOUR TIMETABLE.
 You will have your own personal instructor available to help you become certified as Open Water divers.
-A SCUBA CULTURE COUPLES OPEN WATER COURSE gives you 5 dives (not including the pool session).

 Another added bonus about learning to dive with SCUBA CULTURE is that you instantly receive free club membership to the end of the Scuba Culture year.
 Membership entitles you to all sorts of benefits.